 Save as XML or Compressed Formats (Advanced)

-If you need further reduction in file size, consider saving the workbook as XML or using third-party file compression tools.
+For further reduction in file size, consider saving the workbook as XML or using third-party file compression tools.

 Note that these methods may require additional software or expertise.